 Even though I try to avoid heat as much as possible, I'm still drawn to the flat iron and curlers pretty regularly.
 You'll notice in most of my hair posts that the one product I always recommend is some type of heat protectant.

 I think it's a good idea to wash hair regularly, use a deep conditioning treatment at least once per week, and to always add a protectant.
 I'm not always a big fan of Redken products (their coloring products in particular seem to make my hair appear brassy), but I do love their Anti-Snap Protectant.

 If your bangs are driving you too crazy, try using bobby pins or pretty clips to pin them back or blend them into the rest of your hair.
-(There's also always the old standby of wearing a hat for a few weeks!)
+There's also always the old standby of wearing a hat for a few weeks!
+Watch one of my favorite tricks on my summer hairstyles video.
+It starts at the 7:28 minute mark.
+(Braids also work really well.)

 Any Tutorial Requests?